ASD-Blueprint/desktop.gov.au/patterns/byod.md

 excerpt: BYOD allows users to utilise their own consumer devices and access corporate data and applications securely.
 Polices can assist with protection of corporate .
 This pattern provides guidance on how to implement various options within the blueprint but outlines some risks involved on the security posture to PROTECTED while doing this.
 ---

-This pattern provides guidance to allow blueprint users the ability to allow access to Microsoft 365 services from various personally owned devices, without the need to enroll those devices.
+This pattern provides guidance for blueprint users to allow access to Microsoft 365 services from various personally owned devices, without the need to enroll those devices.
 This is refereed to as "bring your own device", or BYOD, within an enterprise mobility strategy.

 BYOD allows users to perform their work in a flexible manner within specific use-cases allowing access to corporate systems from personally owned devices across multiple business personas.
 BYOD provides a range of benefits including more flexible work and life balance for employees and greater business agility for the agency, catering for use cases such as: